Lemon Herb Tahini (Cava Copycat)

 Lemon Herb Tahini is a refreshing sauce made using tahini, extra virgin olive oil, lemon zest, lemon juice, and some fresh herbs.

-This sauce is popularly served at Cava Grill, a Mediterranean fast-casual restaurant chain across the USA.
+This creamy sauce is popularly served at Cava Grill, a Mediterranean fast-casual restaurant chain across the USA.

-This Cava copycat lemon and herb tahini is super easy to make at home.
+This Cava copycat lemon and herb tahini is easy to make at home.
 It comes together in just 5 minutes using a few simple ingredients.
-It is creamy, earthy, and has a nutty taste to it.
+It has a creamy texture and earthy and nutty flavor.

 This sauce is very versatile and can be used in many ways.
 It is also an excellent substitute for the classic tahini sauce.

-Serve it with freshly made pita bread or veggie sticks, or smear it on your summer sandwiches.
-It also makes for a great summer salad dressing.
+Serve it with freshly made pita bread or veggie sticks, smear it on your summer sandwiches, or use it as a great summer salad dressing.
+I love to drizzle it over grain bowls and grilled veggies or meat.

 Ingredients

-Tahini – You can make it home using my easy Tahini Recipe or a store-bought one.
+Tahini – You can make it home using my easy Tahini Paste or use a store-bought one.

 Fresh Herbs – This recipe requires fresh herbs like parsley, basil, and cilantro.